-Audit-Related Fees: Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
-Such amount includes fees billed by Deloitte & Touche LLP for services provided in connection with the submission of our Registration Statement on Form S-3 and related prospectus supplements for our follow-on public offering during the year ended December 31, 2016.
+Audit-Related Fees: Audit Related Fees for 2016 and 2017 include fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
+Such amounts include fees billed by Deloitte & Touche LLP for services provided in connection with the submission of our Registration Statement on Form S 3 and related prospectus supplements for our public offering during the years ended December 31, 2016 and 2017, respectively.

-Tax Fees: Tax Fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm.
-There were no such fees incurred in 2016 or 2015.
+Tax Fees: There were no such fees incurred in 2016 or 2017.

-All Other Fees: There were no such fees incurred in 2016 or 2015.
+All Other Fees: There were no such fees incurred in 2016 or 2017.